Prayankkulshrestha/Machine-learning-Hackathon/README.md

-### This Repo for various participated machhine leaning hacakthon
+### This Repo for various participated ML & AI hacakthon